LiroBenchmark/gender-bias/README.md

 ## Credits ##

-- The experiment was adapted from the [original](https://github.com/shaoxia57/Bias_in_Gendered_Languages) experiment for Romanian language.
+- The experiment was adapted for Romanian language from the [original experiment](https://github.com/shaoxia57/Bias_in_Gendered_Languages) showcased for Spanish and French.
 - All the credits for adapting and running the experiments goes to [Beata Lorincz](https://github.com/lorinczb).

 ## References ##